GiannaW/Gportfolio/projects.md

 --------

-Here is a digital library I developed for better accessibility to critical race theory as well as grassroot organizations located in my community.
+Here is a digital library I developed for better accessibility to critical race theory.
+It also a reseach for grassroot organizations located in my community.

 ### Skills Used